-Metal Extrusion is a metal forming manufacturing process in which a cylindrical billet inside a closed cavity is forced to flow through a die of a desired cross section.
-These fixed cross sectional profile extruded parts are called “Extrudates” and pushed out using either a mechanical or hydraulic press.
-The process which was first patented by Joseph Bramah was first used to extrude lead pipes by Thomas Burr.
+Metal Extrusion is a metal-forming manufacturing process in which a cylindrical billet inside a closed cavity is forced to flow through a die of the desired cross-section.
+These fixed cross-sectional profile extruded parts are called “Extrudates” and are pushed out using either a mechanical or hydraulic press.
+The process, patented by Joseph Bramah, was first used to extrude lead pipes by Thomas Burr.

-- Similar to any other metal forming processes, it can be performed either hot or cold, although the process generally is carried out at elevated temperatures in order to reduce the extrusion force and improve the ductility of the material
+- Like any other metal-forming process, it can be either hot or cold.
+However, the process is generally carried out at elevated temperatures to reduce the extrusion force and improve the material’s ductility.

 - Low cost due to reduced raw material wastage and high production rate

-- Parts that are formed have excellent surface finish which minimizes post processing machining
+- Parts that are formed have an excellent surface finish which minimizes post-processing machining

 - Direct Extrusion

 - Indirect Extrusion

 - Hot extrusion